 IMPORTANT!
 This phone, like any wireless phone, operates using radio signals and the wireless network, which cannot guarantee connection in all conditions.
 Therefore, you should never rely solely upon any wireless phone for essential communications (e.g. medical emergencies).
 Remember, to make or receive any calls, the phone must be switched on, appropriately configured and in an area with adequate cellular signal strength.
-Emergency calls may not be possible on all wireless phone networks, when certain network services or phone features are in use or on phones without a full keypad unless an auto-dial button is programmed to call an emergency number.
-Check with local cellular service providers.
-Emergency calls may be made even when a SIM card is not installed (subject to network availability) using a recognised emergency dialling code such as 112.
+Emergency calls may not be possible on all wireless phone networks, check availabliity with the cellular service provider.